What Is A Declension In Latin

 2. Genitive Singular: Crucial for identifying the declension and determining the stem.

-For example, the principal parts of puella are puella, puellae.
+To give you an idea, the principal parts of puella are puella, puellae.
 The ae ending of the genitive singular tells us it belongs to the 1st declension.
 The stem, puell-, is found by removing the genitive singular ending.

 Adjectives and Declensions